 Echo Theatre is a fluid, artist driven company with a diverse and growing body of work.
 Our mandate is very simple: We exist to create intelligent, innovative and exciting theatre for all audiences.
 Projects are chosen to question how we experience theatre, how our senses inform and challenge our intellect to engage with theatre in a visceral way.
 Echo Theatre is moving into producing more projects that deal with the audience as an active member of the piece, driven by curiosity to explore the play like a detective, or to be pulled through the play by their gut instincts.

-Echo Theatre is a member of WIT
+Echo Theatre is a bridge between artists, and community.

 What We Have Done